 This guide will sift through the main things you should do and pay attention to start a successful soccer academy.

 The first step of any successful business is market research.
 You have to keep in mind many aspects before starting a soccer academy.
 In comparison to Europe and South America, for example, the soccer industry in the US is not as robust.

-The period between the ages of 16 and 20 is the most critical for any young player to develop skills necessary to play at club level, but in the US, most players enter professional leagues after college at the age of 21-22, when most European players are already playing in professional leagues.
+The period between 16 and 20 is critical for any young player to develop the skills necessary to play at the club level.
+Still, in the US, most players enter professional leagues after college at 21-22, when most European players are already playing in professional leagues.

-This is one of several challenges that you might encounter, but if you want to stand out among your competitors, the best way is to figure out the reasons behind their success and spend time planning on how to reach and even exceed what they have.
+This is one of several challenges you might encounter, but if you want to stand out among your competitors, the best way is to figure out the reasons behind their success and spend time planning on reaching and even exceeding what they have.

 Here’s a list of the best-known football academies in the US: